mikep79/solo-project/README.md

 ### Stretch Goals

+- [ ] Add to myEvents page: list of events marked as "attending".
 - [ ] Add slide show of sample events, or graphic elements on home page in place of description of app.
 - [ ] Add feature to allow users to delete events they have created.
 Two options: call delete function with icon placed next to User’s created events, or have separate “My Events” page containing only that user’s events.
 - [ ] Integrate Google Calendar API so users can add event to their own calendar.